 What is a Substantial Limitation?

 There is no legal definition of “substantial limitation”.
 That determination should be left to the District and Section 504 committee’s review of appropriate data.
-The data must enable the SAT to answer the following identification questions:
+The data must enable the Section 504 Committee to answer the following identification questions:

 - Is there physical or mental impairment?